 Materials Science and Engineering is widely recognized as one of the most promising technical fields of the 21st century.

-Materials scientists and engineers are developing important new materials to meet the needs of our modern technological society.
-These include high-temperature superconductors; ultra-high-purity semiconductors for solid-state electronic devices; high-strength alloys for use at the extreme temperatures encountered in jet and rocket engines; strong, light alloys and composites for aerospace applications; specialized glasses and ceramics with high thermal, mechanical and chemical stability; and a host of polymeric materials: some with unique functional characteristics and others which replace metal, glass, wood and natural fibers in dozens of applications.
+Materials scientists and engineers specialize in the characterization, development, processing, and use of metallic, ceramic, polymeric, and electronic materials that are employed in all fields of technology.
+To meet the needs of our modern technological society, they are developing important new materials.
+These include ultra-high-purity semiconductors for solid-state electronic devices; high-strength alloys for use at the extreme temperatures encountered in jet and rocket engines; strong, light alloys and composites for aerospace applications; specialized glasses and ceramics with high thermal, mechanical and chemical stability; and a host of polymeric materials: some with unique functional characteristics and others which replace metal, glass, wood and natural fibers in dozens of applications.

-The undergraduate program in Materials Science and Engineering at the University of Michigan has been carefully designed to prepare students for the broad range of activities as described previously; or for continuing their academic work to acquire a master’s or doctoral degree.
+The undergraduate major and minor programs in Materials Science and Engineering at the University of Michigan have been carefully designed to prepare students for all the activities described above, as well as for supervisory, research, teaching, and management responsibilities.
+Thanks to its flexibility, students have an opportunity to tailor their program of study to their own interests or continue their academic work to acquire a master’s or doctoral degree.

 3062B HH Dow Building

-For more specific information on contacting people – go to our Contacts page.
+For more specific information on contacting people, go to our Contacts page.